Anchorage police investigated in White Privilege card photo

 Israelah in her Twitter biography describes herself as Pinay, or a woman of Filipino origin.

 A video apparently taken by Israelah of the encounter has been reposted on Twitter.
 Two officers are seen standing outside her car window.
 She asks one, “You like my White Privilege card?”
-The unidentified officer says, ’That’s hilarious.”
+The unidentified officer says, “That’s hilarious.”

 In the Facebook comments shown at the end of the video, someone asks if she received a ticket.
 She replied, “nope.”